digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-32.md

 * Worked on DT methodology paper with Till and Fateme
 * Will start work on kinematic models of the robot equipment we have in skejby, together with Emil

+#### Maurizio Palmieri
+* Working on autonomous vehicle case study on the European project that funds me, using Simulink and INTO-CPS.
+* Preparing the presentation for the Webinar with my supervisor.
+* Prepared a small demo (5 minutes talking) for a local politician (using INTO-CPS).

 ## Sub-projects status

 #### Sub-project X